-Michigan is one of 27 states with right-to-work laws.
+Michigan was one of 27 states with right-to-work laws.
 Right-to-work laws, championed by corporations and employers looking to pad their profits, were designed to weaken unions and decrease pay and benefits.
-Now – thanks in no small part to the votes of SMART members, which helped Democrats win the state house, senate and governor’s office – Michigan could become the first state in nearly 60 years to repeal its right-to-work law.
+Now – thanks in no small part to the votes of SMART members, which helped Democrats win the state house, senate and governor’s office – Michigan became the first state in nearly 60 years to repeal its right-to-work law.

-House Democrats also voted along party lines to restore the state’s prevailing wage law for publicly funded state construction projects.
-This would guarantee that workers are paid fairly and ensure wages are reinvested in local communities, ultimately benefiting taxpayers.
-Republicans repealed the state’s 50-year-old prevailing wage law in 2018.
+Michigan Democrats also voted along party lines to restore the state’s prevailing wage law for publicly funded state construction projects.
+This guarantees that workers are paid fairly and ensures wages are reinvested in local communities, ultimately benefiting taxpayers.
+Republicans had previously repealed the state’s 50-year-old prevailing wage law in 2018.

 “What is happening in Michigan offers an example of what’s possible when SMART members and voters across the state join together to elect pro-worker candidates,” said SMART General President Joseph Sellers.
 “After 10 years of anti-worker policy designed to weaken our ability to collectively bargain for better wages and workplace protections, this is a vital step in the right direction that was won by the tireless advocacy of union workers.”